muthursyamburi/kukulabs/README.md

 Instructions for the Developers
 #1.
 One time activities:
-    Open a command prompt and goto your base directory, say C:\bluemix
+    # Open a command prompt and goto your base directory, say C:\Dilip
+    cd C:\Dilip

     # Initializes the git repo
     git init